joeyjoeyze/techchallenge/README.md

 Glide by default caches images on disk.

-# Improvements
-Gallery should display images with their native aspect ratio.
+Gallery displays thumbnails in their native aspect ratio.